chintan3705/MarketPulse/README.md

 # MarketPulse - Financial News Blog Platform

 MarketPulse is a modern financial news blog platform built with Next.js, React, Tailwind CSS, and ShadCN UI components.
 It leverages Genkit for AI-powered content generation and MongoDB for data persistence.
-The platform includes features for browsing articles, an admin panel for managing blog posts (including manual creation and AI generation), and user authentication for the admin area.
+The platform includes features for browsing articles, an admin panel for managing blog posts (including manual creation and AI generation), user authentication for the admin area, and MarketAux API integration for news suggestions.

 ## Features